HavidDulsman/QA-RapperNameGenerator/README.md

 *: Technologies and tools also used in the first project

-## How to Setup

 ## Comparisons to Original Design

 ## Project retrospective
 ### Notable Achievements
+### Effective use of Docker Swarm + Stack
+I was able to go beyond with Docker and implement a **Swarm Service** for my project, which would allow two or more node to connect with each other sharing containers and services between each other, improving the efficiency of the application.
+A **Stack Service** also allows me to quickly deploy my application on to any new or old nodes with all of the tools they need to operate.

+### NGINX Implementation
+With NGINX acting as the **reverse proxy server** for my application, this allows me to hide any exposed ip addresses so they are not visible to the public when pushed up to GitHub.
+This massively improved the security of my project and was relatively easy to implement.

+### Automation on multiple levels
+Automation was a strong point of my previous project, and i was happy to further advance this skill by improving on my use with the same tools with this project.
+A combination of **GitHub Webhooks** to my Jenkins server allow me to automate new builds of my project whenever it is pushed up to Github.
+This alongside detailed **Ansible Playbooks** and **Docker-Compose** files allow me implement the latest version of my project quickly and easily on and two machines with little configuration.

 ### Project Shortcomings
 #### Poor project scope
 As i had noting during the start of the project, this application would have been lighter with the focus being more on back-end automation and networking.
 Due to this, i was unable to expand my application in the later stages.
 I would have like to include some CRUD functionality, as well as some interesting styling and the project might be lacking due to their absense.

 #### More poor testing
 I went into this project looking to improve the test and coverage of this project compared to the previous, however i was able to only obtain a slight increase of **1%**, making the total 39%.
 This is quite disappointing, and has encouraged me to research better methods of testing, such as selenium for my 3rd and final project.
-You can see the full testing report using [this link]().
+You can see the full testing report using [this link](https://github.com/HavidDulsman/RapperNameGenerator/blob/master/testing/htmlcov/index.html).

 #### Inefficient security
 Enchancing the security of my VMs, ports and databases was very important to me during this project.
 I used my previous experience of database management to store sensitive values and data within the correct host files so that when i pushed this up to local repositories, my personal info wasnt viewable.
 Whilst i was able to achieve similar results with the local host manager node, the worker node was quite a challenge and thus had to be left out.

-####
 ### Future Improvements
 #### More use of nodes
 The project challenged me to make use of multiple nodes and addresses to balance the load and learn distributing traffic as well as the security behind all of these methods.
 Whilst i had demonstrated this with a **Manager** and **Worker** node each, i would have hoped to use more nodes to further demonstrate this way of thinking.